 The Price of Street Friends: Social Networks, Informed Trading, and Shareholder Costs

-Prior research reports increased stock transaction costs when informed trading is present.
-Recent studies suggest the transfer of privileged information via social ties.
-Combing these two literature streams, we document a significant, positive relation between a company’s trading costs and the Wall Street social ties of its executives and directors.
-Social ties based on education, leisure activities, local ties, and ties to individuals responsible for trading have stronger effects.
-Exogenous severance of ties reduces trading costs and trading activities by connected parties.
-Firms with more ties to Wall Street exhibit reduced market reaction to official announcements of earnings and acquisitions.
+Recent studies suggest the transfer of privileged information via social ties but do not explicitly examine the cost of these ties to shareholders.
+We document a significant, positive relation between stock transaction costs and a company’s social ties to the investment community.
+Social ties based on education and leisure activities, stronger ties, and ties to individuals responsible for trading have greater effects.
+Using investment connection deaths as natural experiments, we document that exogenous severance of ties reduces trading costs and trading activities by connected parties.
+Our evidence illustrates an important and previously undocumented consequence of social ties.

 Keywords: Social Connections, Informed Trading, Inside Information, Trading Costs

 JEL Classification: G14, D82, D83